ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 versions of TLS prior to TLS 1.2.
 Implementations MUST NOT negotiate non-AEAD cipher suites and MUST use only PFS cipher suites with a key of at least 2048 bits (finite field) or 256 bites (elliptic curve).
+TLS 1.2 implementations MUST NOT initiate renegotiation and MUST respond to renegotiation with a fatal "no_renegotiation" alert.

 ## Deprecated Features